Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 |

-Ride in your dream car, owned and driven by some of our GRRC Members as part of Sunday Drives.
+Ride in your dream car, owned and driven by some of our GRRC Members as part of the Sunday Charity Drives.
 Enjoy a passenger ride around the local area in your fantasy car for the perfect Sunday morning drive.
 Slots will be bookable on the day on a first-come, first-served basis.
 All donations will go to our Estate charity.